Get

 • Gabapentin is more effective when combined with analgesics.
 After a while, you can remove the analgesics and give your cat only Gabapentin (for long-term use).

-• Avoid administering Gabapentin to pregnant cats.
+• Avoid administering Gabapentin to pregnant or nursing cats.

 • Use Gabapentin with caution in cats suffering from kidney or liver failure.